ArunMitra/Bank-Customer-Churn-Prediction/README.md

 - Score: Set a metric to evaluate the models
 - Base model: Iterate through various model options to find the best base model
 - Tune Model: Gridsearch for the best hyperparameters
-- Profit Curve: Plug in cost-benefit numbers to find optimal campaign budgets
+- Profit Curve: Plug in cost-benefit numbers to find optimal retention program budgets

 ## The Data